 Offer free shipping.
 Shipping costs are often a major factor in cart abandonment.
 Offering free shipping, or at least reducing the cost of shipping, can encourage more shoppers to follow through with their purchases.

 Make the checkout process as streamlined as possible.
 A complicated or lengthy checkout process is one of the most common reasons for cart abandonment.
-Streamlining your checkout process can make it more likely that shoppers will finalize their purchase.
+Streamlining your checkout process can make it more likely that shoppers will finalize their purchases.

 Cart Abandonment Reminders